apisearch-io/docs/src/content/index.md

 variable to customize as much as we want the server and build and run all our containers.

-> By using this docker script, and because we need `.env` variable both for
-> installing the docker containers, and for the server installation, we **MUST**
-> make a copy of all the `.env` file inside the `search-server/` folder.

 Apisearch works with a file called `.env` placed in the root of the project.
 You might update some of these values with your own values (we don't setup default values to prevent security issues).
 You will find an skeleton of the